sematext/docs/docs/logagent/installation-windows.md

 ## Installation on Windows

-1) Download and install node

-Download nodejs from [nodejs.org](https://nodejs.org/en/download/) and execute the installer.
+1) Download nodejs from [nodejs.org](https://nodejs.org/en/download/) and install it

 2) Install Logagent and Windows event plugin